philgyford/django-nested-inline-formsets-example/README.md

 		./manage.py migrate

-4. Create a superuser to use the Django Admin:
+4. Create a superuser if you want to use the Django Admin:

 		./manage.py createsuperuser